swahareddy/swahareddy.github.io/blogs/harvardindiacon2025.md

 > Devanshu Gandhi, MD, Vadilal Industries Limited
 > Vikram Gandhi, Professor, Harvard Business School

-All speakers on the panel were second or third generation leaders in succesful family businesses and were figuring out how to balance heritage and innovation.
+All speakers on the panel were second or third generation leaders in successful family businesses and were figuring out how to balance heritage and innovation.
 They spoke about generational shift from older/savers to younger/experience-spenders.
 Luxurious expenses today need to be authentic or personalized. **Opulence alone does not cut it**.
-It was pleasure to hear how they are working towards ESG, whether privately or publically owned.
+It was a pleasure to hear how they are working towards ESG, whether privately or publicly owned.

 # Private Capital Fueling Innovation
 > Manish Kejriwal, Founder and Managing Partner, Kedaara Capital